People

 Email: amanda.lo@student.unimelb.edu.au

-Amanda is PhD candidate in the School of Agriculture, Food and Ecosystem Sciences.
-Her research focuses on the distribution and ecology of microbats in stringy-bark woodlands of Victoria.
-Amanda is using a combination of field surveys and genomic techniques to explore the responses of microbats to landscape connectivity, fire regimes and other environmental gradients.
+Amanda completed her PhD in 2024 in the School of Agriculture, Food and Ecosystem Sciences.
+Her research focused on the distribution and ecology of microbats in stringy-bark woodlands of Victoria.
+Amanda used a combination of field surveys and genomic techniques to explore the responses of microbats to landscape connectivity, fire regimes and other environmental gradients.
+Amanda is now a postdoc at Deakin University where she is expanding her research on wildlife ecology and spatial modelling.

 Jeremy Johnson